vmware-tanzu/velero/site/content/docs/v1.1.0/azure-config.md

+---
-# Run Velero on Azure
+title: "Run Velero on Azure"
+layout: docs
+---

 To configure Velero on Azure, you: